Skip to main content

 7 mentions Positive Neutral Negative

 The game's story is generally considered weak and unengaging, with many reviewers noting its lack of relevance to the gameplay and the presence of typos in the limited narrative content.
-While some appreciate the minimal backstory provided, it fails to elevate the overall experience, leaving players with a sense of disconnection from the game's narrative.
+While some appreciate the minimal backstory provided, it fails to elevate the overall experience, leaving players with a sense of disconnection from the game's plot.

 • “Moral of the story: you never know what life has in store for you, and if I had given up when all odds were against me, I wouldn't be where I am today.”

-• “And it's okay in my opinion; even the small bits of backstory the game has and offers between the levels - one can't really expect that much for an indie game costing that little.”
+• “And it's okay in my opinion, even the small bits of backstory the game has and offers between the levels - one can't really expect that much for an indie game costing that little.”

 • “It's not a great story, but it's okay with the overall experience.”